Danone

-Danone S.A. (/fr/) is a French multinational food-products corporation based in Paris.
+Danone (/fr/) is a French multinational food-products corporation based in Paris.
 It was founded in 1919 in Barcelona, Spain.
 It is listed on Euronext Paris, where it is a component of the CAC 40 stock market index.
-Some of the company's products are branded Dannon in the United States.
+In 2020, Danone became the first listed company to adopt the status of société à mission, as introduced by France's PACTE law of 2019.